yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

 ## Next steps

-You could install a signing server for increased security.
+Install a signing server for increased security.
 A signing server reduces the attack surface of Compass by moving sensitive operations such as signing to an external service.
 Compass interacts with the signing server through a gRPC API.

+[Subscribe to events on your node](root://iri/0.1/how-to-guides/subscribe-to-events-in-an-iri-node.md) and receive information about confirmed transactions.